ericbehughes/04-calculator/README.md

 onRestoreInstanceState()

 also
-added Logging of the two methods & the result
+added Logging of the two state methods & the result